 General principles of gel staining

-The first step after performing denaturing polyacrylamide gel electrophoresis (SDS-PAGE) is to disassemble the gel cassette and place the thin (1 mm thick) polyacrylamide gel in a tray filled with water or buffer.
+The first step after performing denaturing polyacrylamide gel electrophoresis (SDS-PAGE) is to disassemble the gel cassette and place the thin polyacrylamide gel in a tray filled with water or buffer.
 The electrophoresed proteins exist as concentrated "bands" embedded within each lane of the porous polyacrylamide gel matrix.
-Typically, the proteins are still bound to anionic SDS detergent, and the entire gel matrix is saturated in a particular buffer.
+Typically, the proteins are still bound to the anionic detergent (SDS), and the entire gel matrix is saturated in running buffer.

 To make the proteins visible, a protein-specific, dye-binding or color-producing chemical reaction must be performed on the proteins within the gel.
-Depending on the particular chemistry of the stain, various steps are necessary to hold the proteins in the matrix and to facilitate the necessary chemical reaction.
+Depending on the particular chemistry of the stain, various steps are necessary to retain, or fix, the proteins in the gel matrix and to facilitate the necessary chemical reaction.
 All steps are done in solution, i.e., with the gel suspended in a tray filled with one liquid reagent or another.

 Given the common constraints of this format, most staining methods involve some version of the same general incubation steps: